pubnub/pubnub-mcp-server/resources/sdk_docs/unity_mobile-push.md

 ### Returns

-PNPushListProvisionsResult:
+AuditPushChannelProvisions() returns PNPushListProvisionsResult with:
-- Channels (List<string>): Channels with push notifications enabled.
+- Channels: List<string> of channels with push notifications enabled.

 ## Remove a device from push notifications channels

-Disable mobile push notifications on specified channels.
+Disable mobile push notifications on a set of channels.

 ### Method(s)